 A second nose is a copy of a Figoni & Falaschi Talbot Lago "Teardrop" coupe with hidden headlights.
 See photos of silver car with straight tube bumper or front 3/4 view of red Talbot Lago.

 Hinges for the doors, hood and deck lid do not exist at this time and are not included.
-The fiberglass inner and outer door skins and interior side window and inner windshield bezels are included along with a round trunk lid.
-These doors are designed so you can put power side windows in them.
-If you buy the car you have a choice of fabricating traditional suicide style OR Mercedes Benz 300 SL "Gull wing" door hinges, which would make this car even more exotic.
+However we are searching for a reliable vendor to develop and produce them.
+On this particular car the fiberglass inner and outer door skins and interior side window and inner windshield bezels are included along with a round trunk lid.
+These doors are designed so you can put Specialty Power window mechanisms in them.

+Presently the front wheel and tire can be changed by jacking the nose of the car up, unbolting the wheel and slipping it out the bottom opening of the pontoon without removing the fender.
 An alternative, at additional cost, would be to cut an opening in the side of each pontoon fender and cover it with a bolt-on fender skirt.
-See photo of our black boat tail speedster at the Pebble Beach golf course with ocean in the background.
+We’re working on it.
+See photo of our black boattail speedster at the Pebble Beach golf course with ocean in the background.
 These are chrome plated metal skirts, but they could be painted body color.
+We are experimenting with offering removable skirts for future pontoon fender sales.
 Note side spears and grille mesh opening in hood side panels in that photo that could be incorporated into Swoop Coupe.

 Price for Swoop Coupe as shown here as of Jan.
 1, 2021

 Available for immediate worldwide delivery